ishota/CarND-Behavioral-Cloning/writeup_report.md

 ### Training parameters

 * Input image shape is 160 x 320 x 3.
+* Divided into training data and validation data at a ratio of 8 to 2.
 * loss function is mean square error.
 * Optimize function is "adam".
 * Batch size is 64.

 ## Result

-An output result file is run1.mp4.
+An output result file is video.mp4.
 I put here a gif file that shows the results.
 You can find that no tire leave the drivable portion of the trach surface.